 How do Smart Discharges work?

 We use a simple mobile app powered by scientifically rigorous, data-driven prediction models to identify vulnerable children.
 We then give those children and their families more support when they are leaving the hospital at discharge.
-The discharge kit includes extra education, basic hygiene and health materials and referrals to their local health clinics so they can be checked up by local health care workers closer to home.
+The discharge kit includes extra education, basic hygiene and health materials and referrals to their local health clinics so they can be checked up by community health workers closer to home.
 It is an effective way to save lives.

 We have been working in Uganda since 2011 to better understand how to identify children at risk and to design smart interventions.
 Our work has shown that five routinely collected clinical signs and symptoms (oxygen saturation, nutritional status, HIV status, prior admissions and coma score) at admission can accurately identify children who are at high risk of death after discharge.
-About 30% of children will be classified as high risk.
+About 30-40% of children will be classified as high risk.
 Low-cost mobile phones are widely available.
 We add state-of-the-art mobile diagnostic tools to make it easy, quick, and accurate for health care workers in any setting to collect and analyse the data.
-These tools include a low-cost pulse oximeter and a respiratory rate app, both also developed by the Smart Discharges team.
+These tools include a low-cost pulse oximeter and a respiratory rate app that were also developed by the Smart Discharges team.
 The app takes care of the complex and time-consuming math that translates signs and symptoms into risk predictions.